-Hill & Dale is located in Canal Square at 1054 31st Street NW, Washington DC, right next to the Sea Catch Restaurant.
-You can reach the store from M Street and from 31st Street.
-Look for the signs to the Sea Catch.
+Hill & Dale is located in Canal Square at 1054 31st Street NW, Washington DC, next to the Sea Catch Restaurant.
+We can be reached from M Street (look for the corridor between Kiehl's and Dawn Price Baby Store) and from 31st Street (look for the signs to the Sea Catch Restaurant and Canal Square).

 We're celebrating the reissue of U.S. Royalty's "Mirrors", on vinyl for the first time since the album was released in 2011.
 The event includes a special in-store acoustic set by U.S. Royalty and an exhibit of Polaroid photos by Luke Adams.
 7-9pm at Hill & Dale.
 Drinks courtesy of Original Sin Cider and Pabst Blue Ribbon.